Transparency

 Interest on Flexible Savings Accounts

 The interest paid on balances in a call money account is usually higher than what’s offered on a regular bank account.
-Banks providing a call money account tend to offer better interest rates since these accounts are typically operated through online banking, reducing administrative expenses.
+Banks offering a call money account typically provide better interest rates because they’re operated online, reducing administrative expenses.
 Such cost savings are then passed on to the customer through favorable interest rates.

 Although interest rates are influenced by the benchmark rate of the European Central Bank, many banks give an interest rate that’s notably higher.
 This is often due to the intense competition among banks wanting to attract new customers with enticing offers.
 However, it’s crucial to see the duration of these offers and evaluate if they remain advantageous after any introductory periods.